dragonoken/simple_nn_for_mnist/README.md

 However, when I actually tried the learning rate of 0.1 for 100 iterations, it hardly improved a bit.
 In fact, in the same amount of iteration, learning rate of 1 gave me a huge improvement in training accuracy from about 10% to almost 85%!

-It's very likely that I have implemented this in a proper way... or at least I hope that's the case.
+It's very likely that I have not implemented this in a proper way... or at least I hope that's the case.

 I'll try to look into the actual code and methods to fix this thing.